varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

 </template>
 ```

-And that's it, everything needed to created an application with data-sync!
+And that's it, everything needed to create an application with data-sync!

 ## Building a more complex app?